About Saint Mary's

 All University faculty and staff have responsibilities in regard to FOIPOP compliance.
 Senior management are responsible to ensure that the University's approach to information ownership, control, use and disposal complies with FOIPOP.
 Deans, Chairs, Directors and Managers are responsible for ensuring that information is accessible and personal privacy is protected.
 Faculty and staff have responsibility to protect personal information.

-The Freedom of Information and Protection of Privacy Act can be found at http://nslegislature.ca/legc/statutes/freedom%20of%20information%20and%20protection%20of%20privacy.pdf
+See the Freedom of Information and Protection of Privacy Act [PDF] from the Nova Scotia Legislature site.

 1. Are all records at the University covered by the FOIPOP legislation?

 Yes, all records in the custody and control of the University regardless of media or subject or location are covered by the Act.
 These include records in the offices of University employees.
 It does not include records that do not relate to University business or matters.

 To ensure that University-wide issues concerning records collection, creation, use, and disposal are dealt with in a systematic fashion, the University has created a records management unit within the University Archives.